-You may have noticed that after several years of washing clothes, the colours will fade even if bleach is not used.
-Even though there are other contributing factors, this is partially caused by the small amount of chlorine in the water.
-You may also have witnessed that a new bathing suit will noticeably fade after only one season of swimming in a pool.
-The bleaching can be faster in swimming pools if the concentration of chlorine is greater.
+You may have noticed that after several years of washing clothes, the colours will fade even without bleach.
+While there are other contributing factors, this is because of the small amount of chlorine in the water.
+You may also have witnessed a new bathing suit will noticeably fade after only one season of swimming in a pool.
+The bleaching can be faster in swimming pools if the concentration of chlorine is higher.

-Chlorine has the additional side effect of reducing the integrity of fabric.
-The chlorine slowly eats away at the fibers, making them thinner and thinner until they are eventually so small and weak that they tear under regular use.
+Chlorine has the additional side effect of reducing the integrity of the fabric.
+The chlorine slowly eats away at the fibres, making them thinner and thinner.
+Eventually, the threads become so small and weak they tear under regular use.
 Thread degradation due to chlorinated water is worse in natural fibres like cotton.
-While chlorine is a great solution for protecting the health of swimmers, it is not so great when it comes to fabric.
-A few types of chlorine-resistant fabrics are available, but none of them are chlorine-proof.
+While chlorine is an excellent solution for protecting the health of swimmers, it is not so great when it comes to fabric.
+A few types of chlorine-resistant materials are available.
+But none of them is chlorine-proof.
 All fabrics will eventually succumb to the damaging effects of chlorine.

 The Best Fabric for Pools

-Even though every natural and manmade fabric can be affected by chlorine, some are more resistant to bleaching than others are.
+Even though every natural and human-made fabric can be affected by chlorine, some are more resistant to bleaching than others are.
 The worst of the bunch, however, is cotton.
-While cotton is soft, comfortable and affordable, it is rarely used for swimwear or material that is made for use in or near swimming pools.
+Cotton is soft, comfortable and affordable.
+However, its use for swimwear or products that are for use in or near swimming pools is rare.
 Chlorine will bleach and degrade cotton fabric quickly.

-Lycra and Spandex are manmade fabrics that are commonly used for sportswear, but these are just as bad as cotton is.
-Chlorine destroys the elasticity of these polyurethane-based materials, making them brittle and causing them to lose their shapes.
+Lycra and Spandex are human-made fabrics found in sportswear.
+But these are just as bad as cotton in chlorinated water because chlorine destroys the elasticity of these polyurethane-based materials.
+Making them brittle and causing them to lose their shapes.